-We offer 5 control panels: the ABV is standard and the A, ABVW, B and C are optional.
+Heat Exchanger Cooled - We offer 5 control panels: the ABV is standard and the A, ABVW, B, C and D are optional.
 The engine harness is common to all.
+With our Keel Cooled Canal range the AB panel is standard or the 'C' panel is optional.

-- 1. Control Panels must be fitted in a location where the helmsman can either see or hear the alarm system. - Our control panels are supplied as standard with a 3 metre multi-core cable for connection to the engine wiring loom.
-As an optional extra, Beta can provide various lengths of extension looms for runs of over 3m, and this kit includes a start relay to overcome the voltage drop.
+- 1. Control Panels must be fitted in a location where the helmsman can either see or hear the alarm system. - 2.
+Our control panels are supplied as standard with a 3 metre multi-core cable for connection to the engine wiring loom.
+As an optional extra, Beta can provide various lengths of extension looms for runs of 5m or more, and this kit includes a start relay to overcome the voltage drop.
 (See drawing 300-58520). - 3.
 For standard wiring diagrams see back of manual. - 4.
 All electrical equipment must be protected from sea water.
-Sea water or rust in the starter motor will invalidate the warranty.
+Sea water or rust in the starter motor

-- Care must be taken when pushing the two halves of the plug together to ensure that individual pins do not fall out.
+- will invalidate the warranty.
+Care must be taken when pushing the two halves of the plug together to ensure that individual pins do not fall out.
 To prevent corrosion and assist in assembly we recommend that the plug is packed with petroleum jelly (Vaseline) and then carefully pushed together.
 The plastic boots should cover both halves and overlap.
 A cable tie is then put around to hold the two halves in position and help prevent any ingression of water. - 5.
 The control panels must not be installed where sea water spray can get at them.
 We recommend that a suitable flap or cover is fitted. - 6.
-All cables must be adequately clipped and protected from abrasion. - Electrical systems shall be designed and installed so as to ensure proper operation of the craft under normal conditions of use and shall be such as to minimise risk of fire and electric shock. - 8.
-Attention shall be paid to the provision of overload and short circuit protection of all circuits, except engine starting circuits, supplied from batteries. - Ventilation shall be provided to prevent the accumulation of gases, which might be emitted from batteries.
+All cables must be adequately clipped and protected from abrasion. - 7.
+Electrical systems shall be designed and installed so as to ensure proper operation of the craft under normal conditions of use and shall be such as to minimise risk of fire and electric shock. - 8.
+Attention shall be paid to the provision of overload and short circuit protection of all circuits, except engine starting circuits, supplied from batteries. - Ventilation must be provided to prevent the accumulation of gases, which might be emitted from batteries.
 Batteries shall be firmly secured and protected from ingress of water.